The way you overcome shyness is to become so wrapped up in something that you forget to be afraid. – Claudia Johnson

 When drawing up your plan of action it’s absolutely paramount that you take all these questions into consideration.
 These questions will allow you to be very specific about the small steps required to reach your end goal.
 For instance, you might decide to go to the supermarket and ask three strangers questions about an item in their shopping cart.
-You will do this in the shopping isle and you will interact with each person for a total of 30 to 60 seconds.
+You will do this in the shopping aisle and you will interact with each person for a total of 30 to 60 seconds.

 Once you have achieved your goal for that day, reward yourself and plan to take another positive step moving forward the very next day.
 However, be sure that tomorrow you do a little more.
 Maybe tomorrow you will speak with five people and ask them two or three questions about items within their shopping cart.
 Maybe you could even set a goal to talk with them for up to 90 seconds at a time.

 As mentioned earlier, unexpected things will happen.
 People will not always be responsive to your questions.
-Some people might in fact be in a rush and don’t want to strike up conversations with random strangers.
-Other people might be having a very bad day and as a result they might be rude or ignore you all together.
+Some people might, in fact, be in a rush and don’t want to strike up conversations with random strangers.
+Other people might be having a very bad day and as a result, they might be rude or ignore you all together.
 Don’t take this as a personal attack.
 These people are not out to get you.
 They are simply having a bad day and being rude and sometimes hurtful is a helpful way to release some tension.
 Just ignore these people.
 Walk away and find someone else you can talk to.

 The final step of this process is to learn from your experience.
-You might therefore choose to come home after your shopping expedition at your local supermarket and sit down with a pencil and pad and write out your thoughts, feelings and observations.
+You might, therefore, choose to come home after your shopping expedition at your local supermarket and sit down with a pencil and pad and write out your thoughts, feelings, and observations.
 In fact, here are some questions you might like to ask yourself about your experience: